- Eyes open during sleep

 - In World Conquest Zvezda Plot, Professor Um has a tendency to sleepwalk, at one point sleepwalking into Asuta's bed during the night.
 Itsuka jumps to the wrong conclusion upon finding them together in bed in the morning and is ready to beat Asuta up, but the other Zvezda members quickly let him off the hook because they're used to Um sleepwalking.

 - Comedian Mike Birbiglia has this problem, which he details in his book Sleepwalk With Me.
 One incident had him jump from a window while asleep, which almost took his life.
 As a result, he only allows himself to sleep on the first floor of a building.

 - The Marvel Comics character Sleepwalker, whose body is taken over by an alien being at night when he's asleep.

-- One of Venom's early appearances — as the symbiote rather than as just clothes, and before he was separated from Spider-Man — had him take Peter Parker out for a swing while Parker was completely asleep.
+- One of Venom's early appearances — as the symbiote rather than as just clothes, and before he was separated from Spider-Man — has him take Peter Parker out for a swing while Parker is completely asleep.
 Parker later wonders why he's so tired.

 - In Marvel Star Wars, Luke once goes into a Force-induced coma where he has to fight a Vader-shaped manifestation of his own fear.
 Meanwhile, he gets captured, stripped, and Strapped to an Operating Table.
 As he starts to win, his eyes open, he breaks free of the table, and he fights off a horde of guards while still fighting in the dream.
 He's rather surprised when he wakes up.